 We love the challenge of executing big ideas and for this campaign we had to figure out a creative way to target the gift givers of the household—significant others and grown children—instead of the dads themselves.
 Tommy Gun’s’ data showed that the majority of their customers were dads and most still had fathers, fathers-in-law and sons, who would also make good recipients of the gift cards.
 A brand-new audience had to be reached so that the dads themselves didn’t receive the ads.
 A few dads would no doubt see the ads, but Tommy Gun’s wanted the gift cards to primarily be gifts, not something their dad customers had to buy for themselves or ask for as a gift.

 Our strategy included a number of steps.
-Using leading technology, and working with thousands of apps to determine mobile phone locations, we first harvested the device IDs from the mobile phones of Tommy Gun’s’, and their key competitors’, customers during open hours.
+Using leading technology, and working with thousands of apps to determine mobile phone locations, we first collected the device IDs from the mobile phones of Tommy Gun’s’, and their key competitors’, customers during open hours.
 We did this by mapping out the latitude and longitude of all of these barbershops.
 This ensured we’d reach both an established customer base who already enjoyed the services of Tommy Gun’s and men who got their cuts and shaves elsewhere.

 Our data science team then mapped out these customers’ home locations, which were determined by noting where they most frequently spent their time and followed certain behaviours.
 We triangulated the home, wifi and cell towers to identify other devices inside the same household.
 Using algorithms from multiple servers to crunch through several billion data queries of information, we sorted out which ones were the devices in customers’ homes belonging to significant others and grown children.
 The next step was to make sure those devices were targeted with ads promoting the gift card.
 To ensure each customer’s privacy, all data remained pseudonymized and anonymized.
 There was no personal information attached and each device ID was gathered into a large group so that there were no personal identifiers.